Track-On2: Enhancing Online Point Tracking with Memory: Related Work

 \boldparagraph{Online Point Tracking} {While the dominant approach in point tracking assumes offline access to all frames, either via full sequences~\cite{Doersch2023ICCV, Doersch2024ARXIV} or within sliding windows~\cite{Karaev2024ECCV}, a parallel line of research focuses on causal models that process video sequentially.
 MFT~\cite{Neoral2024WACV}, which extends optical flow to long-term scenarios, can be adapted for online point tracking tasks, although it does not belong to the point tracking family.
 Recently, TAPNext~\cite{Zholus2025ICCV} proposed using state-space models~\cite{Team2024arXiv} to capture temporal dependencies, offering a new way to perform point tracking in a fully online fashion.
 Among other point tracking approaches, models with online variants~\cite{Doersch2024ARXIV, Doersch2023ICCV} are re-trained with a temporally causal mask to process frames sequentially on a frame-by-frame basis, despite being originally designed for offline tracking.
 In contrast, Track-On was designed explicitly for online tracking, introducing memory modules to stabilize long sequences.
 Track-On2 continues this line but reduces the overhead of the dual-memory design by using a single expandable memory, enabling more efficient online tracking without sacrificing robustness.

 \boldparagraph{Fine-tuning on Real-world Videos} Due to the scarcity of manually annotated point tracks, most existing models are pretrained on the synthetic TAP-Vid-Kubric dataset~\cite{Doersch2022NeurIPS}.
 Several recent efforts aim to improve real-world performance via domain adaptation: BootsTAPIR~\cite{Doersch2024ARXIV} uses student-teacher distillation on large-scale unlabeled video data, while CoTracker3~\cite{Karaev2024ARXIV} further leverages pseudo-labeled real-world videos during training.
 Despite these advances, all such methods still rely heavily on synthetic pretraining, not only as initialization but also as a source of teacher models and supervision signals.
 Track-On2 focuses exclusively on synthetic supervision, systematically analyzing how to maximize its effectiveness.
-In particular, we identify training video length as the dominant factor shaping memory behavior and long-term generalization.